-LG is the ASTPS Director of Education and has been in the field of taxation for more than 29 years and has been in practice full time since 1990.
-He has been one of the nations top tax resolution instructors for over a decade.
-LG currently manages the Dallas Office of Lawler & Witkowski CPAs.
+LG is the Senior Tax Resolution Consultant at Lawler and Witkowski CPA’s.
+LG has been in the field of taxation for more than 30 years and has been in practice full time since 1990.
+LG has represented and consulted on thousands of cases and he specializes in resolving high dollar, complex, tax problems all over the country.
 LG received a Bachelor of Arts degree from Bishop College at Dallas, Texas in 1977.

 Who Should Attend: Any tax professional that wants to better understand how to represent troubled taxpayers.